Multiplicities of cohomological automorphic forms on $\mathrm{GL}_2$ and mod $p$ representations of $\mathrm{GL}_2(\mathbb{Q}_p)$: Introduction

 \subsubsection{Acknowledgement}

 Our debt to the work of Vytautas Pa\v{s}k\=unas and Simon Marshall will be obvious to the reader.
 We also thank Marshall for his comments on an earlier draft.
-Finally we thank Pa\v{s}k\=unas for pointing out a mistake in a previous version and for many discussions around it.
+We thank Pa\v{s}k\=unas for pointing out a mistake in a previous version and for many discussions around it.
+We also thank Pa\v{s}k\={u}nas and Lue Pan for discussions around the material in \S5.1.3.
+Finally we thank the referee whose careful reading of the manuscript and insightful remarks helped to make the paper substantially more readable.